odedglas/node-execution-context/README.md

 ### set(context: unknown)

-Updates the current execution context with a given update obect.
+Sets the current execution context with a given update obect.

 ### get()

 Returns the current execution context identified with the current asyncId.

-### run(fn: Function, initialContext: object)
+### run(fn: Function, context: unknown)

 Runs a given function under a dedicated AsyncResource, exposing given initial context to the process and it's child processes.